microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

               redirect `_KeyMap` to the newly added `Command` instead, and update the conflicting one.
 2. Load settings.json
-     - Add a parent to `ActionMap`
+     - Create a child for the `ActionMap`
          - The purpose of a parent is to continue a search when the current `ActionMap` can't find a `Command` for a query.
 The parent is intended to be immutable.
-     - Load the actions array like normal (see step 1)
+     - Load the actions array like normal into the child (see step 1)

 Introducing a parent mechanism to `ActionMap` allows it to understand where a `Command` came from.
 This allows us to minimize the number of actions we serialize when we write to disk, as opposed to serializing the entire list of actions.